 Mark Bieler has been a Phase Change board member since June 2009.

-Mark is also chairman of the Edwin Gould Foundation, an incubator for social entrepreneurs and their education initiatives.
+Mark is also Chairman of the Edwin Gould Foundation, an incubator for social entrepreneurs and education initiatives.

 Steve Bucuvalas founded Phase Change in 2005.
-He is the CEO and a board member.
+He is the Founder, CEO, and Chairman of the Board of Directors.

-In 1996, Steve founded eoTek LLC to develop internet-based software solutions for mortgage, financial services, and communications companies. eoTek's clients included Chase Mortgage, Banc One, and MCI/WorldCom.
-The company grew to approximately 80 employees and contractors before it was sold to Nexstar Financial Corp. in 2000.
+Steve founded eoTek LLC in 1996 to develop Internet-based software solutions for the mortgage, financial services, and communications industries.
+At one point, eoTek had 80 employees and contractors serving clients such as Chase Mortgage, Banc One, and MCI/WorldCom.

 His background is in the software industry with over 25 years of experience primarily as a software entrepreneur in the storage and insurance industries.